Getting the most out of a session

 Be prepared to do some homework once we've gone.
 The more you can do on your own the more progress you will make.

-Find your cheque book or make sure you have enough cash.
+Make sure you have enough cash.
 Most clients find it's easiest to do a bank transfer.

 Realise that clutter clearing might just change your life.